-The new water tower and treatment facility are being built near the power plant on Service Road with an early ichigan State University's 2018 water quality report includes details about where our water comes from, what MSU is doing to ensure that it remains safe to drink, what's in it, and how it compares to federal Environmental Protection Agency (EPA) and Michigan Department of Environment, Great Lakes and Energy (EGLE) standards and regulations.
-MSU facilities operate 24 hours a day, seven days a week and are monitored continuously by qualified, trained and licensed personnel.
+Our report includes details on where MSU water comes from, what's in it, and what we are doing to ensure its safety.

+The report further compares campus water quality to federal Environmental Protection Agency (EPA) and Michigan Department of Environment, Great Lakes and Energy (EGLE) standards and regulations.
+MSU facilities operate 24 hours a day, seven days a week and are monitored by qualified, trained and licensed personnel.

 MSU is pleased to report our drinking water meets or surpasses all federal and state regulatory requirements.